Accounting scandals

-Accounting scandals are business scandals which arise from intentional manipulation of financial statements with the disclosure of financial misdeeds by trusted executives of corporations or governments.
-Such misdeeds typically involve complex methods for misusing or misdirecting funds, overstating revenues, understating expenses, overstating the value of corporate assets, or underreporting the existence of liabilities (these can be detected either manually, or by the means of deep learning).
-It involves an employee, account, or corporation itself and is misleading to investors and shareholders.
+Accounting scandals are business scandals that arise from intentional manipulation of financial statements with the disclosure of financial misdeeds by trusted executives of corporations or governments.
+Such misdeeds typically involve complex methods for misusing or misdirecting funds, overstating revenues, understating expenses, overstating the value of corporate assets, or underreporting the existence of liabilities; these can be detected either manually, or by means of deep learning.
+It involves an employee, accountant, or corporation itself and is misleading to investors and shareholders.

 This type of "creative accounting" can amount to fraud, and investigations are typically launched by government oversight agencies, such as the Securities and Exchange Commission (SEC) in the United States.
 Employees who commit accounting fraud at the request of their employers are subject to personal criminal prosecution.

 Two types of fraud

 Misappropriation of assets

-Misappropriation of assets – often called defalcation or employee fraud – occurs when an employee steals a company's asset, whether those assets are of monetary or physical nature.
+Misappropriation of assets – often called defalcation or employee fraud – occurs when an employee steals a company's asset, whether those assets are of a monetary or physical nature.
 Typically, assets stolen are cash, or cash equivalents, and company data or intellectual property.
 However, misappropriation of assets also includes taking inventory out of a facility or using company assets for personal purpose without authorization.
 Company assets include everything from office supplies and inventory to intellectual property.